-Submission of bids 2.1.4
+2.1.4 Submission of bids

-- 1. Canada requires that each bid, at solicitation closing date and time or upon request from the Contracting Authority, be signed by the Bidder or by an authorized representative of the Bidder.
-If a bid is submitted by a joint venture, it must be in accordance with section 2.1.15. - 2.
-It is the Bidder's responsibility to: - a. obtain clarification of the requirements contained in the bid solicitation, if necessary, before submitting a bid; - b. prepare its bid in accordance with the instructions contained in the bid solicitation; - c. submit by solicitation closing date and time a complete bid: - d. send its bid only to the e-mail address specified on Page 1; - e. ensure that the Bidder's name, return address, bid solicitation number, and solicitation closing date and time are clearly visible on the bid; and, - provide a comprehensible and sufficiently detailed bid, including all requested pricing details, that will permit a complete evaluation in accordance with the criteria set out in the bid solicitation. - 3.
-Canada will make available Notices of Proposed Procurement (NPP), bid solicitations and related documents for download through the Government Electronic Tendering Service (GETS).
-Canada is not responsible and will not assume any liabilities whatsoever for the information found on websites of third parties.
-In the event an NPP, bid solicitation or related documentation would be amended, Canada will not be sending notifications.
-Canada will post all amendments, including significant enquiries received and their replies, using GETS.
-It is the sole responsibility of the Bidder to regularly consult GETS for the most up-to-date information.
-Canada will not be liable for any oversight on the Bidder's part nor for notification services offered by a third party. - 4.
-Bids will remain open for acceptance for a period of not less than 90 days from the closing date of the bid solicitation, unless specified otherwise in the bid solicitation.
+- 11. Bids must be submitted only to Employment and Social Development Canada (ESDC) by the date, time and place or email address indicated on page 1 of the bid solicitation. - 12.
+Bidders must ensure e-mails do not exceed 13MB to avoid problems with transmission.
+For security reasons, any information submitted on a USB key will not be evaluated. - 13.
+Canada requires that each bid, at solicitation closing date and time or upon request from the Contracting Authority, be signed by the Bidder or by an authorized representative of the Bidder.
+If a bid is submitted by a joint venture, it must be in accordance with section 2.1.15. - 14.
+It is the Bidder's responsibility to: - a. obtain clarification of the requirements contained in the bid solicitation, if necessary, before submitting a bid; - b. prepare its bid in accordance with the instructions contained in the bid solicitation; - c. submit by solicitation closing date and time a complete bid; - d. send its bid only to the e-mail address specified on Page 1; - e. ensure that the Bidder's name, return address, bid solicitation number, and solicitation closing date and time are clearly visible on the bid; and, - provide a comprehensible and sufficiently detailed bid, including all requested pricing details, that will permit a complete evaluation in accordance with the criteria set out in the bid solicitation. - 15.
+Canada will provide bid solicitations and related documents by email.
+All amendments, including significant enquiries received and their replies will also be sent by email.
+It is the sole responsibility of the Bidder to ensure the accuracy of the email address used as part of the solicitation.
+Canada will not be liable for any oversight on the Bidder's part for their management of emails and communications with Canada regarding the solicitation. - 16.
+Bids will remain open for acceptance for a period of not less than 90 (modify as required) days from the closing date of the bid solicitation, unless specified otherwise in the bid solicitation.
 Canada reserves the right to seek an extension of the bid validity period from all responsive bidders in writing, within a minimum of 3 days before the end of the bid validity period.
 If the extension is accepted by all responsive bidders, Canada will continue with the evaluation of the bids.
-If the extension is not accepted by all responsive bidders, Canada will, at its sole discretion, either continue with the evaluation of the bids of those who have accepted the extension or cancel the solicitation. - 5.
-Bid documents and supporting information may be submitted in either English or French. - 6.
+If the extension is not accepted by all responsive bidders, Canada will, at its sole discretion, either continue with the evaluation of the bids of those who have accepted the extension or cancel the solicitation.

+- 17. Bid documents and supporting information may be submitted in either English or French. - 18.
 Bids received on or before the stipulated bid solicitation closing date and time will become the property of Canada and will not be returned.
 All bids will be treated as confidential, subject to the provisions of the Access to Information Act (R.S.
 1985, c.
 A-1) and the Privacy Act (R.S., 1985, c.
-P-21). - 7.
+P-21). - 19.
 Unless specified otherwise in the bid solicitation, Canada will evaluate only the documentation provided with a bidder's bid.
-Canada will not evaluate information such as references to Web site addresses where additional information can be found, or technical manuals or brochures not submitted with the bid.

-8. A bid cannot be assigned or transferred in whole or in part.
+Canada will not evaluate information such as references to Web site addresses where additional information can be found, or technical manuals or brochures not submitted with the bid. - 20.
+A bid cannot be assigned or transferred in whole or in part.